-To learn more, see Details for CY 2017 Revisions to Payment Policies Under PFS.
+To learn more, refer to Details for CY 2017 Revisions to Payment Policies Under PFS.

-To learn more, see Details for Proposed CY 2017 Revisions to Payment Policies Under PFS.
+To learn more, refer to Details for Proposed CY 2017 Revisions to Payment Policies Under PFS.

 The new final rule published in June 2016 included the following:

 - Revisions to the approach for resetting (or rebasing) an ACO's benchmark for a second or subsequent agreement period beginning on or after January 1, 2017 to take into account regional fee-for-service (FFS) expenditures.